khriskempis/omg-server/README.md

-# OMG
+# OMG - Oh My Good's Card game
-Web app port of the Oh My Goods card game -- work in progress

 This app is based on the Oh My Goods card game, which is a resource management card game where players compete to build various workshops and generate the most money and build the most buildings.